The Adventure of the Copper Beeches: Plot

 Violet Hunter visits Sherlock Holmes for advice on whether she should accept a unique governess job with a substantial initial salary of £100 a year, on the condition that she cut her hair short, among other strange provisos.
 When she initially refuses, the man who made the offer, Jephro Rucastle, increases the offer to £120.
 Despite her suspicions, Miss Hunter ultimately agrees, and leaves for Hampshire to work at Rucastle's countryside estate, the Copper Beeches.
-Holmes orders her to contact him via telegram, should she need him.
+Holmes advises her to contact him via telegram, should she need him.

 After a fortnight, Holmes receives a message from Miss Hunter, beseeching him to see her in Winchester.
 After they reunite, she explains that Rucastle would sometimes make her wear an electric blue dress and sit in the front room, with her back to the front window.
 Suspecting she was not supposed to see something outside, she used a small mirror shard hidden in her handkerchief to confirm and witnessed a man standing by the nearby road looking at the house.
 Additionally, Rucastle's wife never seemed to smile, Miss Hunter's six-year-old charge was astonishingly cruel to small animals, and Miss Hunter found a cut-off tress of hair similar to her own in a locked drawer.
 Furthermore, Carlo, a deliberately-starved and vicious Mastiff that only the drunken manservant Mr Toller could control, was let loose every night to prowl the grounds.
 As such, Miss Hunter was ordered not to cross the threshold after dark.